Page updated 14/1/2018

 Filmed in Dublin City.

-Award- winning spoof TV documentary tracking the exploits of Rats and Jeremy – one a loveable inner-city rogue, the other a consultant gynaecologist from the leafy suburbs – on their release from prison.
+Award-winning spoof TV documentary series tracking the exploits of Rats (Michael McElhatton) and Jeremy (Brendan Coyle) – one a loveable inner-city rogue, the other a consultant gynaecologist from the leafy suburbs – on their release from prison.

 The series was followed-up by a movie – Spin the Bottle – based on the character Rats,